Thayjes/Traffic-Sign-Classifier/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+In the figures below, we can observe three bar plots.
+One for each dataset.
+We can observe obviously a larger proportion of images in the training set when compared to the other two sets.
+Also another point to take note of. is the inequal distribution of images in each class.
+This may make it difficult for the network to predict those classes with fewer examples.
+Later this can be dealt with using data augmentation for those classes with fewer samples.

 ![alt text][train1]

 ![alt text][valid1]

 ![alt text][test1]

 ###Design and Test a Model Architecture